Apple Logo

 Apple Emblem

-All American corporation products, including the iPad and iPhone, bear the famous Apple logo.
+All Apple products, including the iPad and iPhone, bear the famous Apple logo.
 This legendary trademark has made the manufacturer famous and its products recognizable worldwide.
 The bitten fruit is synonymous with Apple and the main element of its visual identity.
 That’s why it has remained unchanged since 1977, except for a slight change in the palette.

 The modern logo has no inscriptions; they were present only on the old brand name, which was used from 1976 to 1977.
 The font was similar to Caslon’s, with minor deviations from the accepted letterforms.